All the world is one big Chelm."

 march to the Soviet-held town of Sokal.
 En route, 1,400 of the men were shot.
 Only 150 survived.

-forced march to Wlodawa, some 50 km. north of Chełm.
-Few survived.
-On November 6, 1942
+on a forced march to Sobibor, some 50 km. north of Chełm.
+On November 6, 1942, around

 left in the city's prison; of these, 15 survived and were liberated on July 22, 1944.
 Those who had left

 for Russia in 1939 probably joined the army.
 Several Jews lived in Chełm until the 1950s.

 Prof. Stanislaw Batawia of Poland says that the Chelm Lubelski Hospital patients -- including 128

 women, 304 men, and 18 children -- were shot on the hospital grounds, and then mass-buried under

 the eyes of the Polish hospital staff in Jan.
 1940.
 The S.S. wanted the hospital for its quarters.